iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 Hi [Name],

-We're excited to introduce CalcuForMe - your new go-to destination for all calculation needs!
+We're excited to introduce Calculate For Me - your new go-to destination for all calculation needs!

 What's Available:
 ✅ Financial calculators (Tax, Salary, Loan)